 Cocaine rehab plays an important role in recovery because it addresses the root cause of addiction: incorrect thinking patterns and poor coping skills.
 Participating in a cocaine addiction treatment program identifies each person’s stumbling points, then provides support and encouragement as they work through them.

-Cocaine abuse and addiction have been major problems in Pennsylvania for many years.
+Cocaine abuse and addiction have been major problems in the U.S. for many years.
 It is possible to overdose on cocaine, which makes it a very dangerous drug.
 Although rehab options are available to those who need them, they are often reluctant to take the necessary steps to get treatment.

-We want to help by answering some frequently asked questions about cocaine addiction, overdose and rehab options in Pennsylvania.
+We want to help by answering some frequently asked questions about cocaine addiction, overdose, and rehab options.